neoforged/.github/primers/1.22/index.md

         - `onAttack` - Handles when this entity has attacked another entity.
         - `getTicksUsingItem` - Returns the number of ticks this item has been used for.
         - `getTicksSinceEnemyHit` - The number of ticks that has passed since this entity was last hit.
+        - `shouldTravelInFluid` - If this entity should travel in the given fluid.
+        - `travelInWater` - Moves an entity as if they were in water.
     - `Mob#sunProtectionSlot` - The equipment slot that protects the entity from the sun.
     - `NeutralMob#level` - Returns the level the entity is in.
     - `PlayerRideableJumping#getPlayerJumpPendingScale` - Returns the scalar to apply to the entity on player jump.